HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 - U+000A LINE FEED (LF)
 - U+000C FORM FEED (FF)
 - U+0020 SPACE
-  - Switch to the between DOCTYPE public and system identifiers state.
+  - Switch to the between DOCTYPE public identifier and system information state.
 - U+003E GREATER-THAN SIGN (>)
   - Switch to the data state.
 Emit the current DOCTYPE token.
 - U+0022 QUOTATION MARK (")
   - This is a missing-whitespace-between-doctype-public-and-system-identifiers parse error.
-Set the DOCTYPE token's system identifier to the empty string (not missing), then switch to the DOCTYPE system identifier (double-quoted) state.
+Set the DOCTYPE token's system information to the empty string (not missing), then switch to the DOCTYPE system information (double-quoted) state.
 - U+0027 APOSTROPHE (')
   - This is a missing-whitespace-between-doctype-public-and-system-identifiers parse error.
-Set the DOCTYPE token's system identifier to the empty string (not missing), then switch to the DOCTYPE system identifier (single-quoted) state.
+Set the DOCTYPE token's system information to the empty string (not missing), then switch to the DOCTYPE system information (single-quoted) state.
 - EOF
   - This is an eof-in-doctype parse error.
 Set the DOCTYPE token's force-quirks flag to on.
 Emit that DOCTYPE token.
 Emit an end-of-file token.
 - Anything else
   - This is a missing-quote-before-doctype-system-identifier parse error.
 Set the DOCTYPE token's force-quirks flag to on.
 Reconsume in the bogus DOCTYPE state.

-##### 3.2.5.62 Between DOCTYPE public and system identifiers state
+##### 3.2.5.62 Between DOCTYPE public identifier and system information state

 Consume the next input character: